 I believed the louder voice earned the right to be the decider, and so I embraced the role of accommodater.
 I began internalizing disagreement as conflict (and avoiding it at all costs!), taking a backseat to someone else decisions, and pouring all my energy into finding ways to be ok with them... for harmony's sake.

 But somewhere along the way, I (accidentally) became so focused on trying to understand and meet someone else’s wants and needs that slowly, my own life and decisions started to reflect my partner's priorities more than my own.
 For a while, I thought that made me "flexible" and "a great partner."

 But you know what?
 Perpetually putting someone else’s needs and happiness ahead of your own isn’t noble - it’s exhausting.

 These experiences taught me so much, and pushed me to expand my definition of what it looks like to be compassionate and sensitive.
-I started wrestling with, and slowly letting go of, the idea that softness demands quieting our voice, or burying the things we want for ourselves.
+I started wrestling with, and slowly letting go of, the idea that showing compassion demands quieting our voice, or burying the things we want for ourselves.

-    Because the truth is, it's all part of what makes us whole -- the inner-strength and the gentleness, together.
+Because the truth is, it's all part of what makes us whole: the strength and the gentleness, together.
 The heart that wants to give, and the confidence that lets us draw a line in the sand without apology.
 The instinct to be generous, and the unshakable belief in our worth.

 It took me too long to believe that we are made to take up space, and that healthy relationships won't ask us to make ourselves smaller.
 Now, I want to make sure as many fellow sensitive people as possible understand, believe, and live that idea, too.